 The collection and retention of student and alumni information is related directly to and needed by VST for the purposes of admission, registration, graduation and other activities related to its programs, being a member of the VST community, and receiving communications (written, printed, oral or electronic) from VST.
 The information will be used to admit, register and graduate students; record academic achievement; issue library cards and other student identification as required; administer and operate academic, recreational, alumni and other VST programs; and other such activities necessary to manage the student or alumni relationship.

 Information on admission, registration and academic achievement may also be disclosed and used for statistical and research purposes by VST, our founding denominations and the Association of Theological Schools of the United States and Canada.
 Information so used will be made anonymous.

 In addition to collecting personal information for its own purposes VST collects specific and limited personal information on behalf of the UBC and the Alma Mater Society.

-This information for the purpose of membership administration, elections, annual general meetings and its transit and health plans as well as Canvas registrations.
+This information for the purpose of membership administration, elections, annual general meetings and its transit and health plans as well as Populi registrations.
 VST discloses the personal information only for those purposes.